Arctic REU Greenland: Earth and Environmental Processes from the Inland Ice to the Ocean along the Aasivissuit–Nipisat World Heritage Corridor

-This NSF Research Experience for Undergraduates (REU) is focused on developing skills in geologic mapping and field work in Precambrian rocks.
-Our work will integrate structural geology, metamorphic geology, and earthquake geodynamics in a remote, international setting.
+This NSF Research Experience for Undergraduates (REU) is focused on developing skills in arctic geoscience research.
+Our work will integrate studies of bedrock geology with records of environmental change in a remote, international setting.

 Dr. Joseph L. Allen, Concord University (Athens, WV)

 Dr. Colin A. Shaw, Montana State University (Bozeman, MT)

 Additional Mentors*: Dr. Stephen Kuehn (Concord University), Dr. Tom Saladyga (Concord University), Dr. Melissa Chipman (Syracuse University), Dr. David McWethy (Montana State), Dr. Mark Skidmore (Montana State), and Dr. Eric Sproles (Montana State).